Warren1001/D2RInfo/Theorycrafting/Wisdom.md

 ### Barbarian Usage

 With the upcoming change to Throwing Mastery to provide pierce, this may be a notable mid level helm option until something that provides better stats or damage is found (Arreats?).
-This assuming Throw Barb becomes vital with the changes in 2.4.
+This is assuming Throw Barb becomes viable with the changes in 2.4.

 ### Act 1 Mercenary Usage